Cross Country Skiing: A Beginner’s Guide To Nordic Skiing

 Classic Style

 The classic style is the traditional way of cross country skiing.
 In this technique, you use a diagonal stride, pushing off with one ski while gliding forward on the other.
-Proper weight transfer, balance, and arm movement are crucial in mastering this technique.
+Proper weight transfer, balance, and arm movement are crucial in this technique.
 Learning the classic style is a great foundation for any cross country skier and allows you to enjoy the serene beauty of nature while skiing.

 Skate Style